thalex/CTF-Write-ups/picoCTF-2017/for140-connect_the_wigle/README.md

 ...
 ```

-copy and paste the results from the last command to this [site](http://www.hamstermap.com/quickmap.php)
+just copy and paste the results from the last command in this [site](http://www.hamstermap.com/quickmap.php) and get the flag!

 ![flag](https://raw.githubusercontent.com/dbaser/CTF-Write-ups/master/picoCTF-2017/for140-connect_the_wigle/for140-connect_the_wigle.png)